 Why Green Tea Is Worth Adding To Your Routine

-- Reduce Inflammation: Green tea contains polyphenols, which have been proven to reduce inflammation.
+- Reduce Inflammation: Green tea contains polyphenols, which have been shown to reduce inflammation.
 This makes it a great beverage for tackling illness or inflammatory diseases.

-- Increase Fat Burning: Green tea is also wonderful as a fat burning supplement.
-Studies have shown that this type of tea can boost your metabolic rate, making it a wonderful companion to a workout, especially if you are trying to lose weight.
+- Increase Fat Burning: Green tea may have fat-burning properties.
+Studies have shown that this type of tea can boost your metabolic rate, making it a wonderful companion to a workout regimen, especially if your goal is weight loss.

-- May Lower Risk of Cancer: The antioxidants in green tea are said to lower your risk of some types of cancer.
-Studies have shown that green tea’s antioxidants can lower the risk of cancers such as breast cancer, prostate cancer, and colorectal cancer.
+- May Lower Risk of Cancer: Antioxidants in green tea are said to lower your risk of certain types of cancer.
+Studies have shown that green tea’s antioxidants may lower the risk of cancers such as breast cancer, prostate cancer, and colorectal cancer.

 - Good For Oral Health: Green tea contains catechins that have the ability to kill bacteria such as the bacteria that causes plaque buildup in the mouth.
 By inhibiting these bacteria, green tea can contribute to improved dental health.

-We hope this guide to green tea has encouraged you to give it another try.
-Lots of people initially find the taste of green tea too strong or bitter.
-However, by perfecting your brewing technique and adding some carefully selected ingredients, you’ll soon find your cup of green tea has become one of your favorite beverages.
+We hope this guide to green tea has encouraged you to give it a try.
+Many people initially find the taste of green tea too strong or bitter.
+Perfecting your brewing technique and adding some carefully selected ingredients, you’ll soon find that a cup of green tea has become one of your favorite beverages!